kblin/mibig-api/README.md

 Developing
 ----------

-Make sure you have a recent version of Go (1.11.x), as the dependency handling requires that.
+Make sure you have a recent version of Go (1.22.x).

 License
 -------